zuzannna/GardeningRecommendations/README.md

 </pre>

 Then, Jupyter Notebook will run on localhost:8888, your Spark cluster UI on localhost:8080 and Spark Jobs on localhost:4040 (type these in your browser).
-I got those tips from Austin Ouyang who wrote a great step-by-step <a href="http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/">intro</a> and gave a great workshop at Insight Labs.
+I got those tips from Austin Ouyang who wrote a great step-by-step <a href="http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/">intro</a> and gave a great workshop at Insight Labs that I attended.

 ### Machine learning and collaborative filtering with Spark: